‘Skin on … Skin off’

 How interactive visuals are helping healthcare professionals consume content

 Leaflets are so pre-pandemic!
-Dynamic 3D body maps with toggle options are in, in 2021!
+Dynamic 3D body maps with toggle options are in!

 As medical practices constantly evolve, so too must the training and information materials for practitioners.
-Here at Liquona, we always believe in taking a visual-centric approach to communications.
+At Liquona, we believe in taking a visual-centric approach to communications.

 When our client required medical dosing information for their product to be accurately communicated to healthcare professionals, we made a 3D body map to do the job.